 Hi guys!
 Designing a crochet dream catcher has been on my list of goals for a year, but everything I tried never worked out.
 I woke up one day, and decided to have a fun crochet day, where I binge watched a show, and let myself be creative with no end goal in mind.
 I started watching, “Z: The Beginning of Everything,” which tells the story of Zelda Fitzgerald, wife of the famous author, F. Scott Fitzgerald.
 Let me tell you, it was dramatic, but it was the perfect background noise I needed to crochet.

-You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE! or Ravelry HERE!
-This PDF includes the complete pattern and step-by-step pictures, along with a video tutorial, so you can follow along on paper, highlight and make notes.
-It is a total of 12 pages including the cover page.
+You can purchase an INEXPENSIVE Ad-free Printable PDF of this pattern on Etsy HERE! or Ravelry HERE!
+This 12 page PDF includes the complete pattern and step-by-step pictures, along with a video tutorial, so you can follow along on paper, highlight and make notes.

 - Approximately 200 yards of any medium 4 worsted weight yarn

 - Scrap Fabric

 - 5.0 mm crochet hook

 - A: 1 Skein of Yarn Bee Soft and Sleek Print Weight 4 Medium Worsted Yarn (100% acrylic, 186 yd/ 170 m, 4 oz/ 113 g) – Ivory Stripes (approx 80 yards used)